slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- ownership of government by an individual, by a group or by any controlling private power."
 -- FDR*

+- the same people who sell the panic, sell the pill
 - the passports of the future should be based on skills and health rather than nationality.
 - law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.
 - insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence